betagouv/etabli/README.md

 - `NEXT_PUBLIC_MATOMO_URL`: [PROVIDED] _(format `https://xxx.yyy.zzz/`)_
 - `NEXT_PUBLIC_MATOMO_SITE_ID`: [GENERATED] _(format `https://xxx.yyy.zzz/`)_
 - `MISTRAL_API_KEY`: [SECRET] _(you can create an API key from your MistralAI "La plateforme" account)_

+**IMPORTANT: When building Next.js in a standalone mode the frontend `NEXT_PUBLIC_*` environement variables are hardcoded.
+It means you have to set them into the build environment too.
+For more information have a look at the build step comment into `.github/workflows/ci.yml`.**

 _Note: `OPENAI_API_KEY` variable can be found in the code even if not used in production.
 It remains for comparing purposes, but also as a legacy since the proof of concept of Établi was based on GPT models._